Resource 2.1.1 - Broadcast Radio Cases

 The Case of Botswana

-The use of radio as a medium of instruction for distance education started in the 1970s.
-The program uses what is known as the three-way teaching method of print, radio, and face-to-face instruction to reach students who study by the distance education method, wherever they are in Botswana.
-Print is the primary medium, and radio and face-to-face methodologies are supplementary.
+The use of Radio as a medium of instruction for distance education started in the 1970s.
+The program uses what is known as the three-way teaching method of print, radio and face-to-face instruction to reach students who study by the distance education method, wherever they are in Botswana.
+Print is the main medium while radio and face-to-face methodologies are supplementary media.
 Radio is used in teaching the following subjects:

 - Bookkeeping and Commerce

 The following problems have been experienced in teaching by radio:

 - Reception: There are still parts of Botswana where reception is very poor.
 In such places students do not benefit from the radio lessons.